byrn-baker/nautobot-kubernetes/README.md

     status: "True"
     type: Ready
 ```

+### Setting your folder structure to deploy nautobot
 Nautobot will require its own kustomization so that we can define what should be tracked as part of our project.
 In the flux-system folder create a new file and call it ```nautobot-kustomization.yaml```

 add the following to the file